flutter/website/src/development/tools/devtools/memory.md

   parent1.child = null;
   parent2 = null;

-  // The `child` instance is unreachable at this point
+  // At this point, the `child` instance is unreachable
   // and will therefore be garbage collected.

   …